SeaGraphData/SeaGraphData/README.md

 <br />

-Analyzing problems, finding root-cause and determining solutions by means of data techniques, doing statistical analysis and building high quality prediction and visualization systems using Python, Matlab and MySQL tools, is the best opportunity to continue to develop deeply my knowledge in interesting challenges where the Machine Learning and Big Data techniques are involved.
+Analyzing problems, finding root-cause and determining solutions by means of statistical analysis and building prediction and visualization methods using Python, MySQL and other tools.